-Dental Procedure Safe in Pregnancy Rationale and recommendations Prophylaxis Yes Dental cleanings are safe during pregnancy.
+Dental Procedure Dental Procedure Safe In Pregnancy Rationale and recommendations Prophylaxis Yes Dental cleanings are safe during pregnancy.
 Scaling and Root Planing Studies suggest the best gestational age for SCR&P is between 14-20 weeks gestational age.
-However, the benefit outweighs the risk at later gestational ages Dental Radiographs Yes Radiographs are safe during pregnancy.
-A full mouth series with 20 radi- ographs is estimated to deliver <1mrem.
-During pregnancy the mother typi- cally receives about 75mrem from naturally occurring radiation.
+However, the benefit outwelghs the risk at late gestational ages Dental Radiographs Yes Radiographs are safe during pregnancy.
+A full mouth series with 20 radiographs is estimated to deliver <1 mrem.
+During pregnancy the mother typically receives about 75mrem from naturally occurring radiation.
 The benefits of radiographs outweigh any negligible risks.
 (Matteson et al 1991 MCN; ADA 2004) Restorations Yes Replacement of old amalgams should be completed using a rubber dam and high speed suction.
 (NY State Dept. of Public Health) Emergency Dental Treatment Yes Removal of an infection or bacterial load will not only help the mother but possibly the fetus.
-Local Anesthetics Category B Yes Category B anesthetics (including lidocaine with epinephrine and prilocane) Local Anesthetics Category C No Mepivacaine and bupivacaine Analgesics for Pain Category B Yes Acetaminophen, meperidine, morphine; do not exceed recommended doses Analgesics for Pain Category C With Caution Codelne, hydrocodone may be used with caution "Ibuprophen and Naprosyn should only be used in the first trimester and only for 72 hours or less Antibiotic Prophylaxis for Yes For those who meet the AHA guidelines for antibiotic prophylaxis.
-Infective endocarditis Primary prophylaxis is 2gms of amoxicillin 1 hour prior to treatment For those allergic to penicillin one of the following regimens can be given one hour prior to treatment Cephalexin 2gm OR Clindamycin 600mg OR Azithromycin or clarithromycin 500 mg Nitrous Oxide With caution Only use when topical or local are inadequate and only after approval from the obstetrician.
-Precautions should be taken to avoid hypoxia, hypotension, and aspiration.
+Local Anesthetics Category B Yes Category B anesthetics (including lidocaine with epinephrine and prilocane) Local Anesthetics Category C No Mepivacaine and bupivacaine Analgesics for Pain Category B Yes Acetaminophen, meperidine, morphine; do not exceed recommended doses Analgesics for Pain Category C With Caution Codeline, hydrocodone may be used with caution "Ibuprophen and Naprosyn should only be used in the first trimester and only for 72 hours or less Antibiotic Prophylaxis for Yes For those who meet the AHA guidelines for antibiotic prophylaxis.
+Infective endocarditis Primary prophylaxis is 2gms of amoxicillin 1 hour prior to treatment For those allergic to penicillin one of the following regimens can be given on hour prior to treatment Cephalexin 2gm OR Clindamycin 600mg OR Azithromycin or clarithromycin 500 mg Nitrous Oxide With caution Only use when topical or local are inadequate and only after approval from the obstetrician.
+Precautions should be taken to avoid hypoxia, hypotension and aspiration.
 Lower levels may achieve sedation for a pregnant patient.
-(NY State 2006; FDA Guidelines for drugs in pregnancy) Adapted from Russell SL, Mayberry W. Pregnancy and Oral Health.
-MCN.
-2008; 331(1):32-37.